 Combating Writer's Block

 There is always a wall, that we hit at some point, even when we are inspired to write.
-A lot of things can factor into writer’s block; massive amounts of school work, maybe your ex was a drug addicted c***, or maybe you just don’t feel like writing about your chosen subject matter anymore.
+A lot of things can factor into writer’s block; massive amounts of school work, working extra hours to keep the rent steady, or maybe you just don’t feel like writing about your chosen subject matter anymore.
 This is not the best advice from someone who has three unfinished novels under their belt, but I would say go back and read what you have.
 You might smack yourself for spotting clichés you did not realize WERE clichéd at the time.
 You might notice your main character never had a goal that was understandable to the reader.
 And, most importantly, you might improve what you already have.
-That’s why, this year, I’m not going to start a new novel.
-Instead I’ll focus on the unfinished.

 Which Reminds Me

 The environment in which you write in has a lot to do with how much you can churn out.
-For example I am writing this Hub on a piece of loose leaf, while wasting my youth away on a loooong Thursday night, working in a boring art museum.
+For example I wrote this Hub on a piece of loose leaf, while wasting my youth away on a loooong Thursday night, working in a boring art museum.
 LOTS of room and silence for writing.
 I would rather be sitting in a park, or anywhere quiet and outside, but you work with what you can.
 Let’s say that you are a parent or have younger siblings.
 A good pair of earphones is a good investment.
-If it can drown out a forty-caliber handgun, it can make screaming brats… I mean children, a whisper.
+If it can drown out a forty-caliber handgun at shooting range, it can make screaming brats a whisper.

 You Still Have Time To Prepare

-National Novel Writing Month starts soon.
+National Novel Writing Month starts whenever you feel like participating.
 There is nothing against the rules in terms of thinking.
 Make an outline, read it, think some more, and then make notes.
-You still have time to do research or scout locations that will inspire you.
-However once November 1st comes around, get writing.
+You always have time to do research, or scout locations that will inspire you.
+However once the first of the writing month comes around, get writing!